Soltanilara/Krysalis_Hand/README.md

 ### glove_ROS

 The glove_ROS repository contains the ROS 2 package for teleoperating the Krysalis Hand.
-It uses ROS 2 messages to communicate with the Raspberry Pi Pic, and it uses Pybullet for to calculate joint angles via inverse kinematics.
+It uses ROS 2 messages to communicate with the Raspberry Pi Pico, and it uses Pybullet for calculating joint angles via inverse kinematics.

 This code is also pulled from the LEAP Hand's [ROS 2 Library](https://github.com/leap-hand/Bidex_Manus_Teleop) for teleoperating their hand from using the MANUS Meta Gloves.
 We  repurposed the code to fit the dimensions of the Krysalis Hand.